petergeorge649/Hermione-granger/README.md

 ![alt text](https://github.com/petergeorge649/Hermione-granger/blob/main/tableau.png)

 # Statistical Analysis
-Under this stage we deescribed the nature of the data to be analyzed, the given data were explored, the model to summarize understanding of how the data relates to the underlying dependent variable was created.
+Under this stage we described the nature of the data to be analyzed, the given data were explored, the model to summarize understanding of how the data relates to the underlying dependent variable was created.
 This includes proving or disprove the validity of the model and lastly was to employ predictive analytics to anticipate future trends.

 # Conclusion
 Python was used to clean and sent out a few datasets.
 Utilizing the data at that point built a machine learning and use MySQL to meet our numerous objectives.
 As the data given was moderately straight forward, we had parcels of time to test with the visualisations in Scene through the use of Tableau , making a collection of outwardly engaging dashboards that offer curiously understanding.